 What Does Fascia Do?

 Our musculoskeletal fascia is thought to provide support for other tissues.
-It wraps and connects muscles together to form long chains that cross over joints to provide increased power via longer levers for more torque.
-It can also act like a muscle-lite structure where it can contract and increase stiffness for improved efficiency.
+It wraps and connects skeletal muscles together to form long chains that cross over joints to provide increased power via longer levers for more torque.
+It also acts like a muscle-lite structure where it can contract and increase stiffness for improved efficiency.

-In other parts of the body it can form long connective chains which provides support to our joints.
-The ITB (iliotibial band) is a thick fascial connection between the muscles in the upper leg and backside to the outside of your knee.
+In other parts of the body layers of fascia form long connective chains which provides support to our joints.
+The ITB (iliotibial band) is a thick fascial connection between the major muscles in the upper leg and backside to the outside of your knee.

 Within our large muscle groups (the calves, the forearms, the quadriceps etc) we have fascia which separates these muscles into compartments.
 In this way it is a barrier to protect each compartment from what’s going on in the compartment next door.
-If an infective organism gets inside one compartment then the fascia can prevent it from getting into another while our immune system fights off the intruders.
+If an infective organism gets inside one body cavity then your fascia can prevent it from getting into another while our immune system fights off the intruders.

-This protective barrier is a really useful and valuable role that it can play however it can be it’s own worst enemy.
+This protective barrier is a useful and plays a valuable role however at times your fascia can be your own worst enemy.
 To understand that we need to take our minds back to another really useful and valuable structure.

 Your fascial compartments can come up against their own iceberg in the form of nasty infections which can spread rampant throughout that enclosed area.
 If the infection can beat your immune system and appropriate antibiotic therapy not introduced the entire compartment can become damaged and no longer viable.